About

 - Plain‑language descriptions of common threat categories at a conceptual level

-- Clarifications of common misconceptions and trade-offs
+- Clarifications of common misconceptions and trade‑offs in digital security

 We do not publish:

-- Operational attack techniques
+- Operational attack procedures or step‑by‑step methods

 - Trend‑driven or sensationalized security coverage